v-cakoll/docs.it-it/docs/framework/wpf/advanced/walkthrough-arranging-windows-forms-controls-in-wpf.md

 ## <a name="prerequisites"></a>Prerequisiti

-È necessario Visual Studio per completare questa procedura dettagliata.
+Per completare la procedura dettagliata, è necessario Visual Studio.

 ## <a name="creating-the-project"></a>Creazione del progetto